keajs/kea-docs/docs/meta/connect.md

 ## Automatically when building

+There are three cases when a logic is connected automatically to another, without having to explicitly `connect`.
+The explicit connection doesn't hurt though.

-When used in a key in a logic builder - like all the cases below - `usersLogic` will be automatically connected to the logic that called it and mounted/unmounted as needed.
+In the following cases, when a key from `usersLogic` is used in a different logic builder, will be automatically connected to the logic that called it and hence mounted/unmounted in tandem.

 ### Listening to an action from another logic